Self-Randomizing Repeater Effect

 - Supports window size scaling up to 200%

-- Mac computer running macOS 10.9 or later, with either Intel or Apple processor
+- 64-bit Mac computer with Intel or Apple processor, running macOS 10.9 or later, plus a host application with support for AU, AAX, or VST3 plugins